-The boxes were jumbled in the middle of the room, and we sorted them into four different corners of the room, one for each category.
-Once the mass of books were broken into four groups, kids worked in teams to sort the categories into waiting book tubs and the kids wrote labels on post-it notes, marking each bin with temporary labels.
-We made tremendous progress by noon.
+The boxes were jumbled in the middle of the room, and we sorted them into four different corners, one for each category.
+Once the books were divided into four groups, kids worked in teams to sort the categories into waiting book tubs and wrote temporary labels on sticky notes, marking each bin.
+By noon, we had made tremendous progress.

-As we ate lunch, chatting about life, books, and our summers, the kids started flipping through the piles, calling out ideas for book tub categories.
+As we ate lunch, chatting about life, books, and our summers, the kids flipped through the piles, calling out ideas for book tub categories.
 The major sorting was over, and now it was time to get picky.
-With renewed energy, the kids and I rifled through the four categories and developed book tubs and labels.
+With renewed energy, the kids and I riffled through the four categories and developed book tubs and labels.

 “Don’t you think Seymour Simon is the coolest writer?
 He should get his own tub,” said Owen, flipping through a beautifully photographed book about wolves.
 I gave him a stack of my favorite Steve Jenkins books and watched Owen’s eyes light up.
-“Cool Science Writers!” exclaimed Owen.
+“Cool science writers!” he exclaimed.
 We happily sorted piles of favorite nonfiction writers into an Outstanding Science Writers tub.

 I keep this experience with me each year as I plan, organize, and introduce our classroom library to students.
 I remember the thrill of discovering favorite topics, writers, and ways of sorting books on that emergency library day.
 I take that same energy with me as I explore our library on the very first day of school.

 Sample Classroom Library Signs and Book Tub Labels

 The Life Science part of our library is broken into major categories.
 The biggest section is organized by different habitats and animal categories.
 Here are the major components: